Considering the Bible

 Nevertheless, as I was browsing my computer bible study files, I providentially tripped over the following information.
 I must have found this info years back, and will not take credit for the compiling of the verses, but for the life of me, I am not sure where I found this.

-This is the thirteenth post addressing different topics from the New Testament that both Jesus and Paul taught on showing similarity in their teachings.
+This is the seventeenth post addressing different topics from the New Testament that both Jesus and Paul taught on showing similarity in their teachings.
 My comments will be sparse, (unless they are not)

 Jesus